-With so many choices, it can be difficult to find the right pair.
-We researched over 100 top models and selected the 17 best to test side-by-side for 120+ hours.
-For three months, our expert testers put them to test by skiing at resorts, touring in the backcountry, and skiing via snowmobile.
+With so many choices, it can be challenging to find the right pair.
+We researched over 100 top models and selected the 16 best to test side-by-side for 120+ hours.
+Over the course of two years, our expert testers put them to test by skiing at resorts, touring in the backcountry, and skiing via snowmobile.
 Testing in a wide range of conditions, we put each competitor through the wringer to determine which offered the highest dexterity and warmth, the most features, and more.
 Dozens of testers provided valuable analysis for this review and helped identify a range of award winners for specific purposes.
 Passing our findings on to you, we'll help you figure out which pair will best suit your needs.

 Read the full review below >